Friday, September 22, 2023

 Netball Rules

-The International Netball Federation has issued a 2020 edition of the Official Rules Book and they came into effect on 1 January 2020.
+World Netball has issued a 2024 edition of the Official Netball Rules Book and they came into effect on 1 January 2024.

-Click here to view the 2020 Official Netball Rule Book online.
+Click here to view the 2024 Official Netball Rules Book.

-The 2020 Official Netball Rule Book has been translated into Hebrew and can be found here.
+We are pleased to announce that the 2024 Official Netball Rules Book has been translated into Hebrew and can be found here.

 These are some of the basic netball rules: